berlinplan/berlinplan.github.io/readme.md

 Youtube-killer: When a psychopathic system imposes sanctions on a country and companies like Google, including YouTube, comply, how accountable should a peace-loving YouTube video creator be for their contribution to global inequality?

 **Only with (Over)society's approval does high-tech become morally justifiable; otherwise, how does one differentiate between inequality-generating hi-tech and development founded on slavery?**

+# what is **Contradiction:**?

+>  Although breaking someone else's window is not morally acceptable, when faced with a situation where a dog is trapped inside a car with closed windows, breaking the window becomes the morally right choice to save the dog's life, as it inflicts the least amount of damage necessary, unlike damaging the wheels, breaking the entire car, or setting it on fire.(198)

+#### is this Website Moraly Ok?

+*Which behavior inflicts the least amount of damage necessary?*

+> creating controversial and polarizing content that goes viral on TV, YouTube, Instagram, and TikTok can enrich large corporations and increase the potential for personal wealth

+> publishing a book through Amazon or a publisher and make them richer the possiblity of getting rich.

+> Paying €2.78 per year for a domain and contributing to inequality by Supporting a Company.

 ## How to stop the Islamization of Europe?